 How does Skip Logic work?

-The new app interface gives the option to use Conditional Logic and Skip Logic.
+The new app interface gives the option to use Jump Logic and Skip Logic.

 You can combine both types of logic in the same quiz.